CUNY-CL/winter-camp/README.md

 --where the TokenCase labels are included the first column, and the token features are included in the rest of the columns.
 Later on, in **Part 4** of this experiment, the model will refer to these calculated probabilities to predict the TokenCases of all unseen tokens in 'test.tok'.

 Taking all of this into consideration, you need to write a script, `features.py`, that extracts the features of every token in `train.tok` with a newline between each sentence.
 If you'd like, you can refer to a template, [features.py](https://github.com/CUNY-CL/WinterCamp/blob/TODOs/src/features.py), to guide your thinking given that this is a challenging script to write.

+#### Populating a mixed-cased dictionary.

+Tokens with 'TITLE', 'LOWER' and 'UPPER' tags all have the same CharCase pattern (i.e. first character is capitolized; no chars are capitolized; all chars are capitolized, respectively).
+In contrast, tokens with 'MIXED' tags, like 'McDonald's' and 'LaTeX', all have different CharCase patterns.
+So if our model assigns a tag of 'MIXED' to a casefolded token like, 'n.y.-based', it won't restore case to the token because a single, predictable CharCase pattern doesn't exist for all mixed case tokens.
+It is for this reason that we need to populate a mixed-case dictionary with 'MIXED' case tokens during the training phase.

+--provide a visual of what it looks like
+--talk about why the dictionary within a dictionary format is needed (that there will be different CharCase patterns for the same token because of typos, and that you need to extract the more popular CharCase pattern; for this reason, you need to collect the counts and then get the max count).
+--give an outline of what the snippet of code should do --talk about the collections.defaultDict library

+To do this, you will need to write a snippet that does all of the following:
+1.

-**TODO**: apply feature extractor to generate data and call `crfsuite learn`.
+**TODO** apply feature extractor to generate data and call `crfsuite learn`.
 Also introduce `case.py` and talk about how it works.

 ### Part 4: prediction